Learn Can Weed Kill You? Understandi...

 Dr. Malasri Chaudhery-Malgeri, Ph.D.

-Marijuana is becoming more widely available as more states make it legal.
+Marijuana (cannabis) is becoming more widely available as more states make it legal.
 This has many people wondering about its safety.
 While marijuana is often considered safer than other drugs, it’s important to understand the real risks it can pose.

-The Short Answer: Direct vs Indirect Fatality Risk
+The Short Answer: Direct vs. Indirect Fatality Risk

 No one has ever died directly from using too much marijuana alone.
 This makes it different from drugs like alcohol or opioids, which can cause deadly overdoses.
 However, marijuana can still lead to death in indirect ways that users need to understand.

-In one incidence in Colorado, for example, a 19-year-old man died after consuming a cannabis cookie.1 Following the sales clerk’s instructions, he ate one piece and waited 30-60 minutes.
+In one incident in Colorado, for example, a 19-year-old man died after consuming a cannabis cookie.1 Following the sales clerk’s instructions, he ate one piece and waited 30-60 minutes.
 When he didn’t feel any effects, he ate the rest of the cookie.
 Over the next 2 hours, he started acting erratic and hostile.
 About 2.5 hours after finishing the cookie, he jumped from a fourth-floor balcony, resulting in fatal injuries.

 Life-Threatening Medical Emergencies and Illnesses

 Weed is getting stronger—and so is the risk of weed-related health effects.
-The potency of marijuana has quadrupled since the mid-90s.
+The potency of marijuana has quadrupled since the mid-’90s.

 Tetrahydrocannabinol (THC) is the main psychoactive ingredient in marijuana.
 While THC levels used to be around 10%, they’re now often higher than 40%.
 “Higher THC concentrations2 have been associated with a greater likelihood of cannabis use progressing to cannabis use disorder, among other health concerns,” says the National Institute on Drug Abuse (NIDA).